 (ii) The Executive shall be responsible for communicating such notice of hours of voting as widely as practicable through the Association’s normal channels of communication, such as newsletters, the Association website and social media pages.

 (iii) Voting shall be held at such place or places as may be decided upon by the Returning Officer or Secretary.
+This includes online voting through secure online platforms.

 (iv) In all not less than twelve (12) hours (not necessarily consecutive) shall be allowed for voting, this shall include at least one hour after 5pm on at least one day.

-(v) Every member duly enrolled as herein provided shall be entitled to exercise one vote only and in person only, provided that only female members shall be entitled to vote for the position of Women's Rights Officer.
+(v) Every member duly enrolled as herein provided shall be entitled to exercise one vote only.

 7. (i) The Returning Officer shall be entrusted with the whole conduct of the election.